 This trail travels near Colombia Rock and lower Yosemite Falls and ends up at the tallest waterfall in North America, Upper Yosemite Falls.
 Each of these vistas have gorgeous views unique to Yosemite.
 On this hike, you can also ponder the valley far below and its surrounding mountains including the famous Half Dome.
 This hike is 7.6 miles with a 2,600 ft elevation gain.
 This strenuous hike can be completed between 6 - 8 hours.

-Tahoe Trail Bar is the perfect plant based nutrition powerhouse for the ‘outdoor obsessed’ who hunger for high-quality, great tasting fuel.
+Tahoe Trail Bar has the best energy bars for hiking.
+It is the perfect plant based nutrition powerhouse for the ‘outdoor obsessed’ who hunger for high-quality, great tasting fuel.
 We want to make it possible for them to push their personal limits while also serving a higher planetary purpose through 1% For The Planet.
 Because trails are the essence of our passion, we are on a mission to impact 1,000 miles of trail in 10 years.
-Each box of non GMO, vegan, gluten free energy bars purchased will impact new and existing trails.
+Each box of vegan energy bars purchased will impact new and existing trails.

 Use the coupon code: PlantBasedFuel and receive $5 off your order